 Where the Patriots' influence may hold sway

-The Patriots may have better luck outside parliament, with the “opportunity to exert influence through the council,” Hegedüs said, referring to the European Council on which national leaders like Orbán sit and the Council of the EU, which Hungary currently chairs.
+The Patriots may have better luck outside the EP, with the “opportunity to exert influence through the Council,” Hegedüs said, referring to the European Council on which national leaders like Orbán sit and the Council of the EU, which Hungary currently chairs.

 Then there is power at the national level.
 Parties belonging to the Patriots that govern member states might rise this year.
 Austria will hold legislative elections in September.
 The far-right Freedom Party of Austria (FPÖ) is currently leading the polls there at about 28 per cent.